C2SM-RCM/CCLM2CMOR/README.rst

 The command line programs you need are:
 *ncrcat, ncks, ncap2, ncatted, nccopy* and *cdo*

-For the Python packages please look into the .py source code files or just try to run the code to see which packages are missing.
+For the Python packages please look into the *.py* source code files or just try to run the code to see which packages are missing.
 The code works with Python 2.7 and 3.6 (and maybe also older versions).
-If you have the relevant tools installed on your machine, there is no further installation needed.
+If you have these tools installed on your machine, there is no further installation needed.